AdobeDocs/experience-manager-cloud-service.pt-BR/help/security/home.md

 ---
 title: Segurança do Adobe Experience Manager as a Cloud Service
-description: Recursos de autoajuda e links de documentação da segurança do Adobe Experience Manager as a Cloud Service
+description: 'Saiba mais sobre os recursos de segurança do Adobe Experience Manager as a Cloud Service. '
 landing-page-description: Saiba mais sobre tópicos importantes de segurança relacionados ao Experience Manager as a Cloud Service.
 exl-id: 17a5f951-84e4-4a15-8919-985451e3b527
-source-git-commit: a5b7b78eed96464681d325cb47ed5c6711a4ba34
+source-git-commit: 15ac9f0f72d01b999b0044d104ea80202cf44423
 workflow-type: tm+mt
-source-wordcount: '381'
+source-wordcount: '382'
-ht-degree: 100%
+ht-degree: 92%

 ---

 # Segurança do Experience Manager as a Cloud Service {#aem-security-guide}

-Esta página lista os recursos de autoajuda sobre segurança do Experience Manager as a Cloud Service.
+Saiba mais sobre os recursos de segurança do Adobe Experience Manager as a Cloud Service.

 ## Artigos-chave sobre segurança {#key-articles}